dustywhite7/Econ8310/SlidesCode/11 - KNN.md

 <br>

-**Step 4** - Use some sort of (possibly weighted) average of the outcomes for the $k$ nearest neighbors of the new observation to determine the predicted label of the new observation.
+**Step 4** - Use some sort of average (typically weighted by distance) of the outcomes for the $k$ nearest neighbors of the new observation to determine the predicted label of the new observation.

 ---